boxed/mutation-testing-workshop/README.md

 Commands:

-- `mutmut show` to see the list of mutants run
+- `mutmut show`: see the list of mutants
-- `mutmut show 4` to show mutant 4
+- `mutmut show 4`: show mutant 4
-- `mutmut show all` to see all the mutant diffs
+- `mutmut show all`: see all the mutant diffs
-- `mutmut apply 4` to apply the mutant 4 to disk
+- `mutmut apply 4`: apply the mutant 4 to disk
+- `python -m pytest`: run tests

 Tips: